frictionlessdata/frictionless-py/docs/guides/describing-data.md

 ## Describing Resource

-The Data Resource format describes a data resource such as an individual file or table.
+The Data Resource format describes a data resource such as an individual file or data table.
 The essence of a Data Resource is a locator for the data it describes.
 A range of other properties can be declared to provide a richer set of metadata.